GearFox98/static/README.md

 ```

 > #### **Commands available:**
 > **check**: checks the directory structure looking for missing directories.
 If there are some folders missing, this command will create them.
-The program stops if 'html' or 'pages' folders are not in the directory.<br /><br />
+The program stops if `html` or `pages` folders are not in the directory.<br /><br />
-> **build**: implies 'check', if there's no errors found, the program will generate the pages' content in a temporary folder and tailor the pieces in one file for each page in the 'dist' folder.
+> **build**: implies `check`, if there's no errors found, the program will generate the pages' content in a temporary folder and tailor the pieces in one file for each page in the `dist` folder.
+> **run** - Serves `dist` folder of the project, if the site is not built it calls `build` command.